University of Arkansas announces 29 new COVID-19 cases

 The overall positivity rate for on-campus testing is now 4.6 percent.

-Of the 72 infected, 57 are students, one is faculty, 12 are staff, and two are “others”.
+Of the 82 infected, 67 are students, two are graduate assistants, two are faculty, 10 are staff, and one is “other”.

 Others include vendors, contractors, and other non-university employees who have been on campus since Aug.
 1.